Map

 St Botolph-without-Bishopsgate lay immediately north of the original Bishopsgate, and of the defensive ditch around London's Wall.

-The former River Walbrook, known at this point as Deepditch, ran along the line of modern Blomfield Street, forming the western boundary of Bishopsgate Without, with the Moorfields (in Coleman Street Ward) beyond it.[9]
+The eastern boundary of Bishopsgate Without is formed by Middlesex Street (better known as Petticoat Lane), with Blomfield Street on the western boundary.
+Blomfield Street was built on part of the historic course of the former River Walbrook, known at this point as Deepditch.
+Beyond Deepditch was the Moorfields (in Coleman Street Ward).[9]
 The Blomfield Street section of the river was the focal point of the Walbrook Skulls; the result of the deposit of large quantities of decapitated Roman-era human skulls into the water.[10]
 These are still often uncovered during building work.

 Bishopsgate Without was, from 1247 to 1633, the first home of the Bethlem Royal Hospital (also known as Bedlam).
 This psychiatric hospital lay immediately north of St Botolph's church.